kmdiogo/TAC/README.md

 ```

 ### SETTING UP THE PROJECT
-0. Download and install Python 3.7 (3.6 is also fine if on Linux) if not installed on your machine already
-These next steps apply if you are using PyCharm.
+0. Download and install Python 3.7 (3.6 is also fine if on Linux) if not installed on your machine already.
+These next steps apply only if you are using PyCharm.
 1. Open up PyCharm and ensure you are on the create a new project window.
-Create a project by pulling from from versional control, and use the repo URL https://github.com/kmdiogo/TAC to download the project files
+Create a project by pulling from versional control, and use the repo URL https://github.com/kmdiogo/TAC to download the project files
-2. Once the Project is pulled and the project opens, go to File > Settings, then in the pop-up window, find the Python Interpreter tab.
+2. Once the Project is pulled and the project opens, go to File > Settings; then in the pop-up window, find the Python Interpreter tab.
 In this section, create a new Python Virtual Environment using Python 3.7 as the base interpreter.
 3. Let PyCharm finish loading and creating the virtual environment
 4. Open the 'requirements.txt' file by double-clicking the file in the folder view.
 Once it opens, PyCharm should detect you are missing dependencies, click 'Install Requirements' to install all necessary packages.
 5. Once that is finished, click on the 'Add Configuration' button near the top right of PyCharm.
 In this pop-up window, click the plus to add a new configuration, then select Django.
 For project title, put 'TAC'.
-Click apply then confirm
+Leave the rest of the fields.
+Click apply then confirm.
-6. PyCharm should notify that you are missing packages from requirements.txt, click the install missing packages button and your project should be good to go!
+6. You are now ready to start developing.
+Happy Coding!

 ### Resources